-Table A.1The Six Sectors of the US Model
+Table A.1 The Six Sectors of the US Model

-The bix beetons of the ob woder Sector Corresponding Sector(s) in the Flow of Funds Account 1 Household (h) 1 Households and Nonprofit Organizations (H) 2 Firm (f) 2a Nonfinancial Corporate Business (F1)2b Nonfinancial Noncorporate Business (NN) 3 Financial (b) 3 Financial Business (B) except Government Sponsored Enterprises (CA) and Monetary Authority (MA) 4 Foreign (r) 4 Rest of the World (R) 5 Fed.
-Gov. (g) 5a Federal Government (US) 5b Government-Sponsored Enterprises (CA)5c Monetary Authority (MA) 6 S & L Gov. (s) 6 State and Local Governments (S)
+Sector Corresponding Sector(s) in the Flow of Funds Accounts 1 Household (h) 1 Households and Nonprofit Organizations (H) 2 Firm (f) 2a Nonfinancial Corporate Business (F1)2b Nonfinancial Noncorporate Business (NN) 3 Financial (b) 3 Financial Business (B) except Government Sponsored Enterprises (CA) and Monetary Authority (MA) 4 Foreign (r) 4 Rest of the World (R) 5 Fed.
+Gov. (g) 5a Federal Government (US)5b Government-Sponsored Enterprises (CA)5c Monetary Authority (MA) 6 S & L Gov. (s) 6 State and Local Governments (S)

-• The abbreviations h, f, b, r, g, and s are used throughout this appendix.

-• The abbreviations H, F1, NN, B, R, US, CA, MA, and S are used in table A.5 in the description of the flow of funds data and, when appropriate, in other tables.
+- The abbreviations h, f, b, r, g, and s are used throughout this appendix.
+The abbreviations H, F1, NN, B, R, US, CA, MA, and S are used in Table A.5 in the description of the flow of funds data and, when appropriate, in other tables.

-The Variables in the US Model in Alphabetical Order
+Table A.2 The Variables in the US Model in Alphabetical Order